 Aster is a huge genus of plants that encompasses an estimated 180 species.
 Most asters are welcome in the garden, but some species are pests that spread aggressively in certain conditions.
 Read on for more information about troublesome aster plants in gardens.

 Are Aster Plants Invasive?

 White wood aster (Eurybia divaricate, formerly Aster divaricatus) is a rambunctious plant that spreads by underground rhizomes.
-While this hardy plant makes an ideal ground cover and often causes no problems, it can become weedy in some circumstances.
-Plant this wild woodland aster where it has plenty
+While this hardy plant makes an ideal groundcover and often causes no problems, it can become weedy in some circumstances.
+Plant this wild woodland aster where it has plenty of room to spread.